Leopoldov95/admin-metric-dashboard/README.md

-# Employee Metrics Dashboard
+# Admin Metrics Dashboard

 ## Project Overview

+> [!NOTE]
+> Due to this being a workplace project, I am unable to provide specific code.
+This README will however give a high level overview of the application as well as the technology used.

-The Employee Metrics Dashboard is a web application designed to simplify the process of analyzing and visualizing employee performance data stored in Google Sheets.
+The Admin Metrics Dashboard is a web application designed to simplify the process of analyzing and visualizing employee performance data stored in Google Sheets and Excel Spreadsheets by consolidating it into JSON and served via REST API.
 This application provides team leads with interactive tools to filter and display metrics such as time to complete work, accuracy, on-time completion vs. late tasks, and the number of tickets handled.

 ## Features